townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       In a tree, all nodes of :term:`depth` :math:`d` are at level :math:`d` in the tree.
       The root is the only node at level 0, and its depth is 0.

+   lexical analysis
+      :to-term: interpreter :label: is

+      A phase of a :term:`compiler` or :term:`interpreter` responsible for reading in characters of the program or language and grouping them into :term:`tokens <token>`.

+   lexical scoping
+      Within programming languages, the convention of allowing access to a variable only within the block of code in which the variable is defined.
+      A synonym for static scoping.

+   lifetime
+      For a variable, lifetime is the amount of time it will exist before it is destroyed.

+   linear growth rate
+      For input size :math:`n`, a growth rate of :math:`cn` (for :math:`c` any positive constant).
+      In other words, the cost of
+      the associated function is linear on the input size.

+   linear order
+      Another term for :term:`total order`.

    linear probing
       In :term:`hashing`, this is the simplest